iiotntust/indoor25/README.md

 ## RSSI Collection

-After the hardware and database has been established, the system is ready for data collection.
+After the hardware and database has been established, the system is ready for data collection.<br>

-In this phase, the scanner will collect the data from the beacon, as the following image shows.
+In this phase, the scanner will collect the data from the beacon, as the following image shows.<br>

 ![](https://www.mdpi.com/sensors/sensors-21-05181/article_deploy/html/images/sensors-21-05181-g007-550.jpg)

-In each distance point, the scanner will collect a certain amount of RSSI signals, generating a comparison table of distance vs rssi.
+In each distance point, the scanner will collect a certain amount of RSSI signals, generating a comparison table of distance vs rssi.<br>

 ---

 ## Hardware (Beacon, Scanner)

+The following selection of manufacturers are included in the hardware folder:

-- Mediatek (Linkit 7697)
+Mediatek (Linkit 7697)<br>
-- Arduino (Nano33)
+Arduino (Nano33)<br>
-- HC Tech (HC-42)
+HC Tech (HC-42)<br>
-- Raspberry (Pi4)
+Raspberry (Pi4)<br>

-  - Testing
+Beacons available: Linkit 7697, Nano33, HC-42.<br>

+Scanner available: Linkit 7697.<br>

 ---